FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 The issue stems from data not yet meeting the high-quality standards of the NOMAD schema.
 In the next section, we convert it.

-??? info "To return or not return"
+??? info "To Return or not to Return"
-    Does the NOMAD base expect an `EntryArchive` object back from `parse`.
+    Should `parse(...)` return a filled out `EntryArchive` object to the NOMAD base or rather overwrite `archive`?
+    Its _type signature_, i.e. `-> None`, denotes that it should in fact **not** return any output.

-    In NOMAD we use type annotation as much as possible.
+    In NOMAD, we use type signatures as much as possible.
-    It also tested in our CI/CD.
+    They are also tested in our CI/CD, which might request adding them in cases where types cannot be inferred.
-    The type signature of `parse` denotes that it should not return any output, i.e. `-> None`.
-    Instead, the input will be overwritten and later on extracted.

 #### Extra: Communicating via Logs